-In this post, I’ll review and talk about the top 15 Instagram influencer marketing platforms that you can consider for growing your brand awareness and reaching new audiences (this is our 2022 update).
+In this post, I’ll review and talk about the top 22 Instagram influencer marketing platforms that you can consider for growing your brand awareness and reaching new audiences (this is our 2022 update).

-Influencer marketing platforms, especially those targeting the 900 million monthly active users on Instagram, have boomed over the last 12 months.
-It’s been a race by startups to see who can build the largest database of brands and influencers, have the best features for facilitating collaborations between the two parties and optimising the best business model for growth.
+Influencer marketing platforms, especially those targeting the 1 BILLION monthly active Instagram users and other social media platforms, have boomed over the last few years.
+It’s been a race by startups to see who can build the largest database of brands and influencers, have the best features for facilitating collaborations between the two parties, and optimizing the best business model for growth.

 These platforms have taken off on the back of ‘the rise of the individual brand’.
 Millions of people across social networks have built audiences numbering in the thousands to the millions – and brands want access.
-People are spending more time consuming content published by their favourite influencers and less time in front of the TV.
+People are spending more time-consuming Instagram stories and posts published by their favourite influencers and less time in front of the TV.
 This has created an opportunity for savvy entrepreneurs to build marketplaces and platforms that enable a brand to tap into influencers with very specific audiences and a high engagement rate.

-Without further ado, here are the companies I’ve found that help you reach influencers with highly engaged and relevant Instagram followers.
+Without further ado, here are the right tools I’ve found that help you reach influencers with highly engaged and relevant Instagram followers.

-Heepsy is a fantastic software tool for quickly finding the perfect influencers for your Instagram marketing campaign.
+Heepsy is a fantastic software tool for quickly finding the ideal influencers for your Instagram marketing campaign.
 It is particularly good because you can try it out for free unlike a lot of other tools, making it the ideal option for individuals, small businesses & agencies.

 Heepsy comes with some fantastic advanced targeting features including;

 - Demographic targeting – clients are able to filter the Instagram profiles by their audience’s age range, location, interest, language and gender.

 - Location targeting – find influencers in just one city or country.